 Recall that a lack of overlap either means that the mention represents a long-tail entity (not covered in the KB) or mistakes by EL due to an entity being very ambiguous.
 We developed an approach to distinguish between these two cases when a no-overlap occurs.
 Full details of this is available in the paper, but the main findings were:

 For highly-frequent entity mentions, we found out that in the majority of the cases, the non-overlap is due to the ambiguity of the entity, i.e. mistakes by the EL system.
 Examples of such entity mentions are available in Table 2 along with their frequencies in the Signal-1M dataset.
-As we can see these names represent big organisations with ambiguous names (e.g. ‘jaguars’, the American football team, and ‘nomura’, a Japanese bank), or ambiguous mentions of people e.g. Andy.
+As we can see these names represent big organisations with ambiguous names (e.g. ‘jaguars’, the car manufacturer, and ‘nomura’, a Japanese bank), or ambiguous mentions of people e.g. Andy.

 For less-frequent entity mentions, we found out that in the majority of the cases, the EL fails because the entity is not covered in the KB.
 Examples are also available in Table 2.
 In this case, we see mentions of not very popular people or small-medium organisation which are not covered in general KBs.

 Table 2: Examples of entity mentions of low overlap with EL output